-We’re digging into the specifics of how marketing agency turnover affects you (the agency client).
+We’re digging into the specifics of how traditional or digital marketing agency turnover affects you (the agency client).
 Then, we’re highlighting a solution to circumvent this – while equipping your teams with greater efficiency and the ability to focus on impactful work.

 How Advertising Agency Turnover Affects You